We Can Right the Wrongs of the Past with New Globalism

 The Bond Portfolio

-- Small Business Bonds - Loans to small manufacturers and contractors producing domestically — especially in regions hit hard by offshoring.
+• Small Business Bonds - Loans to small manufacturers and contractors producing domestically — especially in regions hit hard by offshoring.
 Repaid through federal contracts and private revenue streams.
-(NOT the corporate shares that Trump is trying with his "Trump Accounts")

 It's no coincidence that China is the number one producer of greenhouse gas emissions in the world, by far.
-It's because the CEOs of large corporations profited off the destruction of the dreams of entire cities in the Industrial Midwest by shipping manufacturing to China.
-It's time we rebuild on our own terms.
-We can revitalize industrial America with a massive green infrastructure project, to be paid for in full by the very corporations that outsourced the labor.
+It's because the CEOs of large corporations shipped manufacturing to China.
+(The jobs could have been shipped anywhere in the world, but China happened to have the cheapest labor at the time.)
+But we can revitalize industrial America with a large domestic green infrastructure project.

 As we've seen with the tariffs, we can't un-globalize the economy.
-But we can channel that anger to rebuild our society instead of lashing out and committing economic acts of terror against our allies around the world.
-We must stand up for the large swaths of Americans who are economically disadvantaged due to recent macroeconomic trends — the globalization of the economy — in addition to those who were historically oppressed for surface-level identitarian reasons.
-We can and must do both.
+But we can channel that anger to rebuild our society instead of engaging in trade wars with our allies around the world.
+It is possible to stand up for the large swaths of Americans who are economically disadvantaged due to recent macroeconomic trends — the globalization of the economy — in addition to those who were historically oppressed for surface-level identitarian reasons.

 About Me